String Stability towards Leader thanks to Asymmetric Bidirectional Controller: Proof of string stability with respect to leader(s)

-provided $q_{N,N}q_{1,1} \neq q_{1,N}q_{N,1}$.
-With this expression we can state the following result. \textbf{Theorem 3:} \emph{With appropriate tuning (see Lemma 2), the family of vehicle chains described by the controller \eqref{eq2} for all $N \in \mathbb{N}$, is $(L_2,l_2)$ string stable with respect to disturbances $d'$ \textbf{restricted to the first $\bar{k}$ vehicles only, for some integer $\bar{k}$ independent of $N$}; in other words, it is $(L_2,l_2)$ string stable provided we impose $d'_k=0$ for all $k>\bar{k}$.} \emph{Proof:} The basic case is of course when $\bar{k}=1$ i.e.~only the leader is subject to a disturbance.
+\emph{Proof:} The basic case is of course when $\bar{k}=1$ i.e.~only the leader is subject to a disturbance.
 We here provide the proof for this case; the general case is similar.